-Alternative treatments for stroke can help complement the therapies you doctor will prescribe for you following a stroke.
+Alternative treatments for stroke can add to the therapies your doctor prescribed for you following a stroke.

-However, you should be aware that none of these treatment options are a direct treatment for a stroke; rather, these should be considered as tools to help you rehabilitate from a stroke and to aid in the prevention of future strokes and other health issues.
-There is no evidence that any alternative treatment for stroke is better than medical therapy.
-Most of these other modalities lack significant or extensive clinical research.
-Always consult your doctor before beginning any alternative or complementary treatment, as there can be some treatments that will work at odds with each other.
+You should be aware that none of these alternative treatments is a direct treatment for a stroke.
+They can help you recover from a stroke and may help to prevent future strokes.
+There is no evidence that any alternative stroke treatment is better than medical therapy.
+Most of these treatments have not had significant or extensive clinical research.
+Always consult your doctor before beginning any alternative treatment.
+Some alternative treatments may interact with medications that you are currently taking.

-Used for centuries in Asian cultures, the insertion of small needles into specific points in the body can help alleviate pain and treat paralysis and other muscle problems affected by stroke.
-A similar therapy, acupressure uses the same points as acupuncture, yet it doesn’t involve needles.
+This treatment has been used for centuries in Asian cultures.
+Small needles are inserted into specific points in the body to help ease pain and treat paralysis and other muscle problems affected by stroke.
+A similar therapy is acupressure.
+This uses the same points as acupuncture without involving needles.

-Yoga can help people with a stroke by promoting smooth physical movements and improving breathing.
-The meditative qualities that also accompany yoga can help improve mental focus that may have been compromised due to the stroke.
-In addition, any type of exercise will help with blood circulation, blood pressure, and overall health; yoga is a good option for a low-impact exercise regimen.
+Yoga can help by promoting smooth physical movements and improving breathing.
+It can help improve mental focus that may have been lost due to the stroke.
+Yoga is also a good option for a low-impact exercise program.

-Certain scents can help people relax and can help relieve pain.
-Rosemary, lavender, and peppermint are three scents commonly used to help with pain, which may be present in people who have had a stroke.
+Certain scents can help people relax and relieve pain.
+Rosemary, lavender, and peppermint are three scents that people who have had strokes use to help with pain.

-Certain herbal medicines may help improve blood circulation in the brain, improve brain function, and protect against another stroke.
-However, you should use caution and consult your doctor before using any herbs or nutritional supplements as they may interfere with medication you are already taking.
+Some herbs may help improve blood circulation in the brain and brain function.
+Some may help protect you against another stroke.
+Consult your doctor before using any herbs or nutritional supplements, as they may interfere with medication you are already taking.